rawalpurvi/capstone/frontend/README.md

-# Coffee Shop Frontend
+# Capstone Frontend

 ## Getting Setup

 > _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
-It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate smoothly.
+It is recommended you stand up the backend first, test, and then the frontend should integrate smoothly.

 ### Installing Dependencies